Moen Home Care When you're looking after others or taking care of yourself, it's good…

 Toss your Plastic Shower Curtain

 Your vinyl shower curtain contains Bisphenol A (BPA), the plastic-bottle-ingredient that has been all over the news and pulled from shelves everywhere.
 Because the shower curtain is exposed to hot water and heat in a small, enclosed space, it gives off fumes for most of its life.
-Switch to a cloth curtain or a bamboo version: it’s water- and mould-resistant and easy to wash.
+Switch to a cloth curtain or a bamboo version: it’s water- and mold-resistant and easy to wash.

 Change your Cleaning Products